ooosbkf/turtlecoin-php-rpc-usage/README.md

 # Info
 This repo shows you most of the ways to use this <a href="https://github.com/turtlecoin/turtlecoin-walletd-rpc-php/">library</a>
-But it can also be used to send and receive transactions and the other stuff (design will follow in future commits).
+But it can also be used to send and receive transactions and the other stuff on all plattforms.
 # Requirements
 Requirements: composer, webserver with php 7.2 and the <a href="https://github.com/turtlecoin/turtlecoin/releases">turtlecoin wallet</a>.
 # Installation